 Really?
 Is it not self-defense against a woman’s violence? or justified payback against a female aggressor?

-“Pussy-footed.”
+“flower-footed.”
 Really?
 It is as though the rest of the article, which was actually quite good, inspirational even, somehow didn’t exist.
 Suddenly, in the eyes of this MRA, he was not a fellow man stepping out of the shadows for the first time to raise his voice against a corrupt, feminist dominated domestic violence industry.
-He was just “pussy-footed.”
+He was just “flower-footed.”
 Need I fill in the blanks for all that implies?
 At the time I am writing this, that comment was up voted 27-2, and one of the two down votes was mine.

 Yet another person who commented took it even a step further by name calling.

 Fortunately that one was the recipient of more down votes than up, but voting is not really the issue here.
 Culture is.
 And so is our shared understanding and values.